Disaster Recovery & Relief

 Lodgement Deferrals

-The ATO has launched a new lodgement deferral function in Online services for agents on 21 April 2023.
-This has now become the only way to request lodgement deferrals.
+The ATO's lodgement deferral function can be found in Online services for Agents.
 If you need an extended time to complete your lodgement obligations, please contact your Grant Thornton agent for assistance with the deferral application.

 ATO Payments, Interest and Penalties